 Method 6.
 Recover Mac Deleted Files Using Terminal

 Using Terminal is an excellent choice if you want to recover data on a Mac without software.
-But note that the Terminal command can only recover files deleted from the Trash folder on Mac.
-If the Trash becomes empty, turn to a Mac data recovery tool for help.
+But note that the commands explained below can only recover files deleted from the Trash folder on a Mac.
+If the Trash has been emptied, you need to use Time Machine backup or a third-party Mac data recovery tool to retrieve the data.

-To restore deleted files on Mac via Terminal, follow these steps:
+To restore deleted files on a Mac via Terminal, follow these steps:

 Step 1.
 Go to "Finder" > "Applications" > "Utilities" and double-click "Terminal".